This article may contain affiliate links. We may receive a commission for purchases made through these links at no additional cost to you.

 Even though negotiations can get heated from time to time, remember to always keep your cool and never, ever be rude or ‘lose face’.
 Their hardball haggling tactics are just how they do business.

-Learn how to haggle like a professional.
+Learn how to haggle like a professional when shopping in Bali.
 Maintain your dignity and never lose your temper.
 Don’t be too ruthless with the seller, be humble and always leave some ‘meat on the bone’ so both can walk away with a win-win deal.

 No matter how long it took to agree on a price, an agreement is enough reason for both parties to be happy.
 Even if the bargain didn’t end in a transaction, politely thank the seller for his time and wish him a good day.